About Paul Shadbolt

 Honours pass Visual Communication design degree

 Second place and highly commended at Axis Awards Advertising School

 Seventeen years as a professional hairdresser

 Salon & Stage Educator for L’Oréal of Paris creative team and Redken creative team

 Foundation Design is a small, but perfectly formed design agency based in Auckland, New Zealand’s city of sails that services the need for a more intimate design agency experience while still offering a broad range of quality design solutions.

 Reciprocity is the word that springs to mind when I think about my role as a lecturer and educator.
 I’m very excited and grateful to be a part-time lecturer at both Unitec Institute of Technology, and at Whitecliffe College of Art and Design.

 As a freelance designer, I have always been interested in ways that I can achieve a greater involvement with the local design community, and so to teach is a fantastic opportunity to be involved, and to give back to the design community.

-I love working with the students.
-They challenge me and I endeavour to give them advice and skills that are industry relevant, and that will help to secure lasting employment in the design industry.
+I love working with students.
+They challenge me and I endeavour to give them advice and skills that are industry-relevant, and that will help to secure lasting employment in the design industry.